NameMC/sniping/README.md

 - The last time the profile was viewed with a previous username
 - The first time the profile was viewed with a new username

 Suppose the name "John" was viewed a day ago.
 Then, the same person decided to view the profile today.
 Since the last update, John's name has been changed to John2.
 The interval will be `±1 day` since that was the difference between the two profile updates.
+This would result in an interval of `2 days`.

 -------------------------------------------